Right to be forgotten: China

-In May 2016, Chinese courts in Beijing determined citizens do not have the right to be forgotten when a judge ruled in favor of Baidu in a lawsuit over removing search results.
+In 2016, a Chinese court in Beijing rejected an argument for the right to be forgotten when a judge ruled in favor of Baidu in a lawsuit over removing search results.
 It was the first of such cases to be heard in Chinese court.
-In the suit, Ren Jiayu sued Chinese search engine Baidu over search results that associated him with a previous employer, Wuxi Taoshi Biotechnology.
+In the suit, Ren Jiayu sued Chinese search engine Baidu over search results that negatively associated him with a previous employer, Wuxi Taoshi Biotechnology.
 Ren argued that by posting the search results, Baidu had infringed upon his right of name and right of reputation, both protected under Chinese law.
 Because of these protections, Ren believed he had a right to be forgotten by removing these search results.
 The court ruled against Ren, claiming his name is a collection of common characters and as a result the search results were derived from relevant words.

-Nowhere in China's civil code are the concepts of privacy or the right to be forgotten discussed.
-There is no data protection authority, nor a specific state agency in place to monitor the protection of citizens' personal data.
-In China today, data protection regulation is aimed at consumers, on an individual level, in contrast to the EU's right to privacy, in which the individual is considered a "data subject", with the right to be protected.
-Chinese legislative progress towards supporting the right to be forgotten is slow.
-The topic has been debated for more than 10 years now, and continues to be a challenge.
-Small provisions have been implemented related to personal data processing, but do not amount to a comprehensive data protection regime.
-The European Union Directorate-General for Internal Policies has issued policy recommendations on a realistic, rather than a legalistic basis for data protection as to the transfer of data between the EU and China vis-a-vis the latter's lack of compatible regulation in this area.
+The court described search results as neutral findings based on an algorithm and stated that retaining such information was necessary for the public.

+As the call for personal information protection has grown louder, China has taken active measures to strengthen data protection.
+In 2018, China released the national standard "Information Security Technology—Personal Information Security Specification," which was the first systematic regulation for personal information protection.
+In 2020, the updated national standards replaced the version that came into effect in 2018.

+Subsequently, in 2021, China introduced the formal legal framework, the "Personal Information Protection Law of the People's Republic of China" (PIPL).
+The enactment of this law filled a legal gap and made detailed provisions regarding the collection, storage, use, transfer, and deletion of personal information.
+The law explicitly outlines that individuals have a range of fundamental rights over their data, including the right to know, the right to decide, the right to access and copy, the right to rectify or supplement, and the "right to be forgotten."

+For businesses, it is essential to follow the principles of legality, fairness, and necessity when collecting and using personal data, ensuring transparency and data security.
+Moreover, the PIPL strengthens the regulation of cross-border data flows, requiring risk assessments in specific cases and mandating additional protective measures for users.

-European Union
+European Union and United Kingdom

 Europe's data protection laws do not implement a "right to be forgotten", but a more limited "right to [data] erasure".
 Variations on the concept a right to be forgotten have existed in Europe for many years, including: